cangorur/human_robot_collaboration/README.md

 Here, make sure `human_sim_noMorse.py` is executable and `roscore` is running.

 ### Running ROS Project
+#### FOR REAL EXPERIMENTS
+Run below if you are not running the simulation environment, and would like to run the DOBOT conveyor belt setup.
+#TODO: Write these ...

+#### WITH SIMULATION
 After MORSE project is running, open a new terminal and
 ```
 source ros_ws/devel/setup.bash